Fz3r0/Fz3r0_-_Paloalto/03-Lab-Virtualization/Paloalto+GNS3/Paloalto-Virtualization_QEMU-GNS3-Pre-Licenced.md

 **The way to work-around this issue using the GNS3 KVM or VMware .ova  is to manually changin the date to the GNS3 virtual machine:**

-1- Disable the time on the Vmware:
+1. Disable the time on the Vmware:

-    - Go to PA-VM or GNS3-VM host directory and add below lines to the `.vmx file` (eg `C:\Users\Fz3r0\Documents\Virtual Machines\GNS3 VM`), to completely disable the time sync:
+    - Go to PA-VM or GNS3-VM host directory and add below lines to the `.vmx file` (eg `C:\Users\Fz3r0\Documents\Virtual Machines\GNS3 VM\GNS3 VM.vmx`), to completely disable the time sync:

 ````
       time.synchronize.continue = "FALSE"